enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

   reviews[Reviews subgraph]
   users[Users subgraph]
   products[Products subgraph]
-  client -->|subscribe| router
+  client <-->|subscribe| router
-  router -->|subscribe reviewAdded| reviews router -.->|query author| users router -.->|query product| products
+  router <-->|subscribe reviewAdded| reviews router -.->|query author| users router -.->|query product| products
 ```

-One subscription on the left.
-Multiple subgraphs on the right.
-The router makes it look like one thing.
+One subscription drives it.
+The router queries other subgraphs per event to resolve federated entities.

 <!--
 - Right, this is what a federated subscription looks like.